Box Hill to Leatherhead walk

 11.76km (7.31 miles), 3 hours 30 minutes.
 For the whole outing, including trains, sights and meals, allow at least 6 hours 30 minutes.

 Explorer 146 or Landranger 187.
 Box Hill & Westhumble Station, map reference TQ 167 518, is in Surrey, 5km south of Leatherhead.

 This is a short but hilly walk that's close to London.
-A strenuous morning with Box Hill (views!) and White Hill before lunch in a pretty hamlet.
-After lunch, gentle fields, or a rural or hilly options.
+A strenuous morning with Box Hill (views!) and White Hill before lunch in a pretty village.
+After lunch, gentle fields, or rural or hilly options.

-There is then a second very steep climb up White Hill onto Mickleham Downs and down to lunch in the pretty village of Mickleham at one of its two pubs.
+There is then a second very steep climb up White Hill onto Mickleham Downs and down steeply to lunch in the pretty village of Mickleham at one of its two pubs.
 The 2 steep climbs can be slippery at times, as can be the descent to Mickleham.
 For the latter, a walking pole comes in handy.

 After lunch, the route has a very different character.
 It is flat, along the River Mole valley, through Norbury Park, into the centre of Leatherhead.

 For a more rural feel, there are 2 highly recommended options below.

 From Mickleham, the lunch stop, TFL bus #465 goes north to Leatherhead and Kingston, or south to Boxhill and Dorking.

 After lunch in Mickleham, instead of walking to Leatherhead along a flat valley bottom, following the course of the River Mole, you could loop back to Box Hill station.
 The Stepping Stones pub is nearby for tea, with the Hill Option taking you to Denbies for tea.
 Both routes return on the other side of the Mole Valley through Norbury Park.